Catching onto the Mercy Rhythm

 Note: this page assumes you already saw the "5G Flow" of the Mercy Rhythm

 The rhythm of Mercy Season is the rhythm of a new era, the "Grace Period."
 When humans and their institutions killed Jesus the Messiah, the whole human race earned a death sentence.
-It would have been right for Jesus, as he went up into the sky to have looked back at earth in rage and caused it to explode or to vanish without a trace.
+It would have been right for Jesus, as he went back from earth to heaven, to have caused earth to explode or to vanish without a trace.
 That is what we and our planet deserved.

 But in his mercy, Jesus announced a "Grace Period," giving us a window of opportunity to escape the death sentence that still hangs over us all.
 Our only hope is a pardon, since we could never do enough good to get our sentence revoked.
 Community service never pays off the penalty for murder.